Server Rack Strategies for Energy Efficient Data Centers

-Early versions of server enclosures, often with "smoked" or glass front doors, became obsolete with the adoption of hot aisle/cold aisle; perforated doors are necessary for the approach to work.
-For this reason, perforated doors remain the standard for most off-the-shelf server enclosures, though there's often debate about the amount of perforated area needed for effective cooling (Server manufacturers like HP utilize 65% perforation on their server cabinets, while other cabinet manufacturers tout doors with an excess of 80% perforation).
+Early versions of server enclosures, often with “smoked” or glass front doors, became obsolete with the adoption of hot aisle/cold aisle; perforated doors are necessary for the approach to work.
+For this reason, perforated doors remain the standard for most off-the-shelf server enclosures, though there’s often debate about the amount of perforated area needed for effective cooling.

 Server Rack with Plexiglas Door vs. Perforated Door

 Though hot aisle/cold aisle is deployed in data centers around the world, the design is not foolproof.
-An Uptime Institute whitepaper, written in 2002 on the design, regards heat loads of 50 watts/sq. ft. as significant (a far cry from the 1500 watts/sq. ft. touted by SuperNAP in August of 2008).
-Medium to high density installations have proven difficult for this layout, because it often lacks precise air delivery.
+Medium to high density installations have proven difficult for this layout because it often lacks precise air delivery.
 Even with provisions at the enclosure such as blanking panels and air dams, bypass air is common as is hot air recirculation.
 Thus, more cold air is thrown at the servers to offset the mixing of the air paths, requiring excess energy at the fan and chiller levels.

 Despite this limitation of hot aisle/cold aisle, its premise of separation is widely accepted.
 Some cabinet manufacturers are taking this premise further, making the goal of complete air separation (or containment, if you will) a reality for the data center space.